Indonesia has a visa on arrival that costs 500.000 IDR (~33$). It is a simple and convenient option to enter the country.

 Unfortunately, the website has seen its fair share of problems after launch.
 Travelers report errors, failures, and general confusion.
 I have had a few problems to deal with myself too!

 After it got a major overhaul in October 2023, it somehow became even more glitchy.
 Then in January 2024, Indonesian Immigration added more requirements and options to the online application.

 Here, you will read about my experience applying for 5 eVoAs and then extending 4 of them, including the problems I’ve faced.
 I’ve also added information from countless reports about glitches and solutions concerning the eVoA.

 Who is eligible for an Indonesia eVOA or VOA

 Passport holders from 93 countries are eligible for Indonesia eVOA online or visa on arrival paid at the airport.

-Indonesia eVOA on the other hand can be paid for and received online BEFORE your arrival in the country.
+Indonesia eVoA on the other hand can be paid for and received online BEFORE you arrive in the country.

 The two main differences between the VOA and eVOA are:

 - You can proceed directly to immigration with an eVOA.
 With VOA you must queue to pay for your visa first, then proceed to the immigration desks;